oroinc/documentation/crm/admin_guide/security/access_management_user_access_settings.rst

 3. Click **Groups and Roles**.

-4. If required, add a new user role as described in the step 3 of the `Configure User Roles While Creating a New User <./access-management-user-access-settings#configure-user-role-while-creating-a-new-user>`__ section.
+4. If required, add a new user role as described in the step 3 of the :ref:'Assign Roles While Creating a New User <user-guide--user-management--permissions--user-access-settings--assign-role>` section.

 |